-The Italian Competition Authority (AGCM) sanctioned three e-commerce operators for unfair commercial practices due to lack (or delay) in the delivery of products initially declared to be in stock and due to false information provided to consumers with regard to refunds.
+The Italian Competition Authority (AGCM) sanctioned three e-commerce operators for unfair commercial practices due to lack (or delay) in the delivery of products initially declared to be in stock and due to false information provided to consumers on refunds.

-This is a guest post from my colleagues Giulia Zappaterra, I hope you will enjoy it!
+This is a guest post from my colleague Giulia Zappaterra; I hope you will enjoy it!

-As part of the dispute, some consumers declared that, further to the performance of purchases on the websites shoppingmgm.com, ilmercatodellaffare.com, and zionsmartshop.com of products displayed as in stock, those were then declared unavailable by the relevant company.
+Some consumers declared that further to the performance of purchases on the websites shoppingmgm.com, ilmercatodellaffare.com, and zionsmartshop.com of products displayed as in stock, those were then declared unavailable by the relevant company.

-AGCM established that (particularly in one case) a so called “drop shipping technique” was implemented i.e. the e-commerce operator ordered the goods from its supplier only following an order from the relevant customer on their platform and the performance of the payment by the latter.
+The AGCM established that a so-called “drop shipping technique” was implemented.
+The e-commerce operator ordered goods from its supplier only following an order from the relevant customer on their platform and the performance of the payment by the latter.

-In all cases AGCM held that such commercial practice had to be considered misleading and unfair under the Italian Consumers’ Code and therefore unlawful as the relevant e-commerce operators were fully aware of the impossibility to deliver the products within the timeframe set out in the websites Ts&Cs.
-Accordingly the companies’ behavior did not meet the higher standard of professional diligence required by the Italian Consumers’ Code.
+In all cases, AGCM held that such commercial practice had to be considered misleading and unfair under the Italian Consumers’ Code.
+And as such, it was unlawful since the relevant e-commerce operators were fully aware of the impossibility to deliver the products within the timeframe set out in the websites Ts&Cs.
+Accordingly, the companies’ behavior did not meet the higher standard of professional diligence required by the Italian Consumers’ Code.

-Yet, consumers experiencing the considerable delay in the delivery of the products were not always able to get in contact with the relevant companies, or when a communication was established, they were not able to exercise the statutory right of withdrawal prescribed by the EU Consumers Rights Directive and obtain the refund of the price paid for the products not delivered on time (or not delivered at all).
+Consumers experiencing a considerable delay in the delivery of the products were not always able to get in contact with the relevant companies.
+Also, when the communication was established, they were not able to exercise the statutory right of withdrawal prescribed by the EU Consumers Rights Directive and obtain the refund of the price paid for the products not delivered on time (or not delivered at all).

-For sure, the coming into force of the new rules on consumers rights implementing the Consumers’ Rights Directive whose top 5 changes for the e-commerce sector are outlined in this blog post.
-And this decision comes a few days after the settlement of the case between AGCM and Booking.com covered in this blog post showing that AGCM is keeping a very strict approach against websites not providing consumers with the protection required by the applicable law.
+This decision comes a few days after the settlement of the case between AGCM and Booking.com covered in this blog post showing that AGCM is keeping a rigorous approach against websites not providing consumers with the protection required by the applicable law.
 Such issues cannot be ignored since AGCM can issue fines up to € 5 million and order the suspension of the business activity.